phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-users/doc-users.md

 	+ send emails
 	+ manage the separator for the group mails
 	+ create directories
-	+ Export a basket content to a CVS format (in Excel ot LibreOffice Calc)
+	+ Export a cart content to a CVS format (in Excel ot LibreOffice Calc)
 	+ display the tooltips
 	+ Add events to a calendar
 	+ See the private data